-Eunice is represented in the collection with a few receipts during her widowhood, a letter dated 1802 from her brother Henry Marble, and a letter dated 1814 to her second husband John Atkinson.
+Eunice is represented in the collection with a few receipts during her widowhood, and a letter dated 1802 from her brother Henry Marble.

 John Atkinson is represented in the collection with letters from siblings, nieces, and acquaintances.

 In addition to the above mentioned items, there is a folder of miscellaneous material included in the collection.
 This folder contains two recipes, one for a cure for dysentery, and one for blacking.
 Also, there is an unidentified receipt for goods, an autograph book for an unidentified Sophie Abbott, two poems, a note of apology from a bank, fragments of receipts, a letter to the Overseers of the Poor of Prescott, a blank form from the Hampshire Mutual Fire Insurance Company, and an Order of Exercises for a Festival of Saint John the Baptist in Amherst.